emantu29/Mobile_Robotics/README.md

      - For the UnitySensorsROS, enter https://github.com/Field-Robotics-Japan/UnitySensors.git?path=/Assets/UnitySensorsROS#v2.0.5<br/>
 _Note: UnitySensorsROS does not contain UnitySensors._ <br/>
 5. Download ROS-TCP-Endpoint from the following link https://github.com/Unity-Technologies/ROS-TCP-Endpoint/releases/tag/ROS2v0.7.0 and paste it into the _src_ folder of your ROS2 directory<br/>
 6. Paste the navrgbd folder into the _src_ folder of your ROS2 directory<br/>
+7. Build and source your directory
+8. Play the scene select Robotics -> ROS Settings -> Protocol: ROS2
 <br/>
 <br/>
 The softwares requirements and versions can be found in the file "requirements.txt"